smallwat3r/shhh/readme.md

   DELETE FROM links WHERE date_expires <= now();
 ```

+These MySQL queries can also be executed from the `mysql/initialize.sql` file.

 ### Launch Shhh in local

 We need to create a virtual environment, enter it, and install the needed dependencies.

 ```sh
 $ virtualenv -p python3 venv --no-site-package
 $ source venv/bin/activate